 The advice to book one-ways works rather well when you’re signing up for airline credit cards that offer big signup bonuses.
 That’s because you can maximize these bonuses however you want and earn bonuses with multiple airlines within the same year.

-As an example, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is currently offering 40,000 AAdvantage miles after you spend $2,000 on purchases in the first three months of account opening and a further 10,000 miles after making $6,000 on purchases within 12 months of becoming a cardholder.
-Two spouses who earned this bonus would then have 100,000 miles from signup bonuses alone.
+As an example, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is currently offering 60,000 AAdvantage miles after you spend $3,000 on purchases in the first three months of account opening.
 Throw in a few more signup bonuses from the Delta SkyMiles program or United MileagePlus this year and you could have a pricey trip almost anywhere covered in a hurry.

 Another pro tip: Make sure you’re aware of the cards that earn flexible miles you can transfer to different airline programs.
 If you pick up a card like the Chase Sapphire Preferred® Card, for example, you can rack up points and transfer them to several airlines 1:1, including United MileagePlus, Southwest Airlines, British Airways, Air France and Iberia.